What Is Limerence (Being Madly In Love) And How To Confront It

 Don’t make the mistakes of begging, pleading, or tolerating mistreatment to try to win your spouse over from the other person.
 Those things will make you less attractive.

 The strategy that I detail in my article here on The Kewl Blog, What To Do When He Pulls Away, is essential reading for you if your spouse is in limerence with someone.
+You can also refer to the advice on no contact.

 Lee Wilson is a relationship coach who helps people get their ex back after a breakup or to save their marriage during separation.